-Strings of beads: This one has become a favourite around here.
-Fine strands of craft beads or plastic dollar store necklaces are excellent for cutting practice!
-Fine motor control and hand eye co-ordination are required to line the scissor blades up in between the blades, and there’s just enough resistance to the strand that you get a neat little “click” or “snap” as your blade slice through.
+Strings of beads: Beads are a favourite in our scissor station.
+Strings of craft beads or plastic dollar store necklaces and Mardi Gras necklaces are excellent for cutting practice!
+Fine motor control and hand eye co-ordination are required to line the scissor blades up in between the beads, and there’s just enough resistance that you get a nice little “click”sound as the blades slice the string.

 And one more for good measure – our all-time favourite:

-Drinking straws: Know why they’re our favourite?
-Have you ever cut through a straw?
-BOING!
+Drinking straws: BOING!
 The kids LOVE this cutting activity!
 Pieces of straw literally fly all over the room.
 It’s amazing how far one little piece of plastic will launch itself when the blades go through it.
 The hooligans get down-right silly when they’re cutting straws.
-Fits of giggles, shrieks of laughter; all that good stuff.
-So no matter what you’re loading up onto your tray for cutting practice, be sure to include a handful of straws!
+Fits of giggles and shrieks of laughter ensue.
+Straws are a must at the cutting station!

 Now, be sure to check out my first post about beginner cutting activities.
 There are some cool materials in that one for kids to start cutting with too!

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.